Gravelroots SAINT CUTHMANS

 The former St Cuthmans School is located approximately 1.5 miles north of Stedham at the northern end of Tote Lane, which runs from Stedham Lane at the south end and becomes a bridleway at the north end just past the School.

-The Duchess mysteriously disappeared on 22nd March 1937, whilst on a short flight from Woburn.
-Even though extensive searches were made for her throughout the country, she, or her plane, was never found.
-The house and complex became a special needs school two years later in 1939.
+At the age of 71, the Duchess mysteriously disappeared on 22nd March 1937, whilst on a short flight from Woburn to Cambridge.
+Even though extensive searches were made for her throughout the country, she, nor her plane, was ever found, but wooden wing-struts were later washed ashore at Yarmouth.

 In addition to the main house, the complex includes two traditional 19th century cottages to the east of the main building.